drfloob/_tree/README.md

 encountered.
 The default walk method is a depth first, pre-order traversal.

-Optionally, you can include a custom walk method that accepts a tree and defines (given methods attached to `this`) a partial ordering of nodes to walk next.
+Optionally, you can include a custom walk method that accepts a node and declares which nodes to walk next, in which order.

 Builtin walk methods: